Blendify/blender-manual/trunk/blender_docs/manual/editors/sequencer/usage.rst

 ----------

 The icons in the header allow to change the view of the VSE.
 By default, only the sequencer is displayed.
-The second button displays only the Preview window, and the third button displays both the Sequencer and the Preview.
+The second button displays only the Preview region, and the third button displays both the Sequencer and the Preview.

 When the preview is enabled, you have several options to change what type pf preview to display.